Chicken Noodle Soup

 Slow Cooker Chicken Noodle Soup

 This recipe adapts very easily to the slow cooker.
-Click here to see the instructions for my Slow Cooker Chicken Noodle Soup recipe (with step by step photos).
+Click here for our Slow Cooker Chicken Noodle Soup recipe (with step-by-step photos).

 Freeze the Leftovers!